marion-msft/cto-office-zero-trust/README.md

 ![Challenge 5](diagram/Challenge5.jpg)
 ## :star: During this Challenge
 - Setup a central Log Analytics Workspace
-- Configure resources to send theirs lors to this workspace,
+- Configure resources to send their logs to this workspace
-- Configure Defender for Cloud so attacks warning could be raised.
+- Configure Defender for Cloud so attack warnings can be raised

 # :fire: Success Criteria
-- Verify in your log analytics workspace that logs are in.
+- Verify in your Log Analytics Workspace that logs are in
 - Verify that in Azure Defender for Cloud, that your workloads are seen as covered

 ## Ressources: